antonkrupin/antonkrupin.github.io/README.md

 to install applications with all dependencys

-find routes.js in srs folder of project and paste your individual 'X-API-KEY' in const headers.
+find routes.js in src folder of project and paste your individual 'X-API-KEY' in const headers.

 ### `npm start`